CasparKielwein/Aaargh/Backgrounds.md

 An Event that transformed your life from the ordinary.
 * 1: Hero of the Rebellion
 Your people rose up against unjust rule and you became their unlikely leader.
-You are now a hero to the oppressed and a foe of the powers that were.
+You are now a hero to the oppressed and an enemy of the powers that were.
-Ally:
 Enemy: You freed the people from a tyrant but he still holds a grudge.
 A powerful and cruel man wants to see you suffer.
 * 2: Last Survivor
 A terrible catastrophe; war, disease, or natural disaster claimed every life in your community but yours.